top of page

 Man in wetsuit holding a speared fish

 Interested in spearfishing, but you're in a landlocked state?
 We've hunted down the laws and regulations for freshwater spearfishing in every state.
 Freshwater spearfishing in lakes, rivers, and reservoirs is growing in popularity, read on if you're interested!
+If you're looking to buy a polespear, check out www.gansettpolespears.com.

 What species can I spearfish in freshwater?